vidrez/test-Log4Shell/README.md

 sudo ./setup-log4Shell.sh
 ```

+**The addresses of the installed applications will be shown at the end of the script**

 ## Disclaimer

 This script was written only to be able to quickly set up a test environment for the Log4Shell vulnerability (CVE-2021-44228). **Do not use this script on a production server**